systemd/systemd/docs/UIDS-GIDS.md

    range is above the 16bit boundary.
 Moreover it's below the 31bit boundary, as some broken code (specifically: the kernel's `devpts` file system) erroneously considers UIDs signed integers, and hence can't deal with values above 2^31.
-The `nss-mymachines` glibc NSS module will synthesize user database records for all UIDs assigned to a running container from this range.
+The `systemd-machined.service` service will synthesize user database records for all UIDs assigned to a running container from this range.